|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 8: Cu Chi Tunnels, Ho Chi Minh City, Fly to Danang

-Following breakfast, we visit Notre Dame Cathedral and the Central Post Office before leaving Ho Chi Minh City to explore the infamous Cu Chi Tunnels.
-The Vietcong's underground tunnel system stretched as far as the Cambodian border.
+Following breakfast, we set out to explore the famous Cu Chi Tunnels.
+The Vietnamese Soldier's underground tunnel system, that at one time stretched as far as the Cambodian border.
 The network consists of over 130 miles of tunnels in the Cu Chi district alone; parts of which are several stories deep.

 Day 9: Hoi An (UNESCO)